 Recital by four finalists in the Princess Margaret of the Isles Memorial Prize for Senior Clarsach.
 The adjudicator is renowned clarsach player Savourna Stevenson.
 Each candidate will perform a 25 minute recital including a variety of traditional and contemporary Scottish styles, and their own new composition.
 Free entry, all welcome to attend.

-The recital will be live streamed on Facebook and You Tube, where it will also be available for watching after the event.
+The recital will be live streamed on Facebook, where it will also be available for watching after the event.

 Finallist biographies (full information and programme notes can be downloaded, right)

 - Màiri Chaimbeul is a Boston, Massachusetts-based harp player and composer from the Isle of Skye, who tours regularly in the UK, Europe and North America.
 She joins the faculty at Berklee College of Music this year as their lever harp instructor.